thebadcc/mfer-builder/README.md

 </div>
 ```

-In order to generate the image(s), you must then execute the generateMfers() function.
+In order to generate the image(s), you must execute the generateMfers() function.
 For example, the [mfer playground](https://thebadcc-eth.github.io/mfer-builder/) utilizes this function onload:
 ```
 <body onload="generateMfers(12, '0000000000000000000000000000')">
 ```